Under Milk Wood: Llareggub

 The fictional name Llareggub was derived by reversing the phrase "bugger all".
-In early published editions of the play, it was often rendered (contrary to Thomas's wishes) as Llaregyb or similar.
+In some published editions of the play, it is often rendered (contrary to Thomas's own use – see below) as Llaregyb or similar.
 It is pronounced [ɬaˈrɛɡɪb].
 The name bears some resemblance to many actual Welsh place names, which often begin with Llan, meaning church or, more correctly, sanctified enclosure, although a double g is not used in written Welsh.

 The name Llareggub was first used by Thomas in two short stories published in 1936.
 They were The Orchards ("This was a story more terrible than the stories of the reverend madmen in the Black Book of Llareggub.") and The Burning Baby ("Death took hold of his sister's legs as she walked through the calf-high heather up the hill...
 She was to him as ugly as the sowfaced woman Llareggub who had taught him the terrors of the flesh.")

-Thomas’ first known use of the name Llareggub in relation to Under Milk Wood was at a recitation of an early version of the play at a party in London in 1945.
+Thomas' first known use of the name Llareggub in relation to Under Milk Wood was at a recitation of an early version of the play at a party in London in 1945.

 Thomas had also referred to the play as The Village of the Mad or The Town that was Mad.
 By the summer of 1951, he was calling the play Llareggub Hill but by October 1951, when the play was sent to Botteghe Oscure, its title had become Llareggub.
-A piece for Radio Perhaps.
+A Piece for Radio Perhaps.
 By the summer of 1952, the title was changed to Under Milk Wood because John Brinnin thought Llareggub Hill would be too thick and forbidding to attract American audiences.

 In the play, the Rev Eli Jenkins writes a poem that describes Llareggub Hill and its "mystic tumulus".
 This was based on a lyrical description of Twmbarlwm's "mystic tumulus" in Monmouthshire that Thomas imitated from Arthur Machen's autobiography Far Off Things (1922).

 The town's name is thought to be the inspiration for the country of Llamedos (sod 'em all) in Terry Pratchett's Discworld novel Soul Music.
 In this setting, Llamedos is a parody of Wales.